trilok3003/Tutorials/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Reactive Forms

+- Reactive forms objects are objects that provide us with synchronous access to form value data

+- They’re built from observables, so input values and the data value that they bind to are synchronous.
+Each change in a form state returns a new state.

+- This is different from template-driven forms since changes are asynchronous in template-driven forms.

+- The synchronous nature of reactive forms makes testing reactive forms easier than template-driven forms.

+- the syntax of template-driven forms is closer to Angular.js forms.